This Is the Best Way to Increase Your Gas Mileage

 In 2007, according to U.S. Department of Energy statistics, the average price per gallon of regular unleaded gasoline was $3.16.
 In 2012, that figure jumped to $3.80.
 By 2015, it plummeted to $2.45.
-And though official numbers for 2016 and 2017 haven’t been released, the point remains: Gas prices are wildly unpredictable.
+Right now, it’s upwards of $3.05.
 So it’s no wonder that, on J.D.
 Power & Associates’s annual survey of which cars consumers shell out for and why, fuel efficiency has ranked among the top ten reasons for the past decade.

 But if you’re truly interested in maximizing your vehicle’s fuel efficiency, the key is not in your wallet.
 It’s in your tires.